-CRJ 280 Comparative Criminology and Criminal Justice ...
-3 Prerequisites: CRJ 140, CRJ 170, ENG 102, or consent of instructor.
 Analysis of criminal justice systems and crime in other cultures and how other cultures define and respond to criminal behavior.

 CRJ 290 Special Topics in Criminal Justice ...
+1-3 hrs

-1-3 hrs Credit for individual study or selected classes in subjects such as role of women in the criminal justice system, poverty and crime, or police civil liability.
+Credit for individual study or selected classes in subjects such as role of women in the criminal justice system, poverty and crime, or police civil liability.
 Instructor's approval required.
-Same as HMS 290.